Believe it or not, improved communication can increase team productivity by up to 25%.

 Need an easy way to answer client questions about project progress?
-Rodeo’s reporting feature provides detailed reports on insights like employee productivity, time registration, and profit margins.
+Rodeo Drive’s reporting feature provides detailed reports on insights like employee productivity, time registration, and profit margins.
 Just imagine how this could make your life easier.

-Here’s a look at some of our other key features:
+Here’s a look at some of our key features:

 Also read: 8 Tips to Manage Project Budgets Like a Pro

-Invoicing: Rodeo’s invoicing feature streamlines the billing process by allowing you to send customizable invoices to clients directly from the platform according to project phase, estimate, or actuals.
-The platform also supports automated recurring invoicing so you’ll never forget to bill a client again.
+Invoicing: Rodeo Drive’s invoicing feature streamlines the billing process by allowing you to send customizable invoices to clients directly from the platform (UK) or via QuickBooks (US) according to project phase, estimate, or actuals.

 Effective communication is notoriously difficult for teams working on complex projects with several moving parts.
 The best way to keep your project communications organized is by developing a detailed plan and utilizing a software tool to keep all of your project information in one centralized place.